Amy Pickering, PhD

 Henry has an MEng in Mechanical Engineering.
 Henry’s work with the Pickering Lab is focused on building products, devices and services that increase access to clean drinking water in resource constrained communities.
 When he’s not in the lab mocking up his latest designs, Henry can most likely be found surfing his local break or running his favorite trails.

-UG Architecture & Data Science
+UG, Data Science

 Julie Powers, PhD